INTO-CPS-Association/fault-injection-maestro/readme.md

 #### Development Environment
-You need Java 11 and maven 3.6 to build the project (??).
+You need Java 11 and maven 3.6 to build the project.
 The project can be built from CLI using the maven commands.
 ```bash
 mvn clean